USPTO Examiner HERRMANN JOSEPH S - Art Unit 3746

 Petition Practice

-When applicants file petitions regarding this examiner's actions, 60.8% are granted (fully or in part).
-This grant rate is in the 77% percentile among all examiners.
-Strategic Note: Petitions are frequently granted regarding this examiner's actions compared to other examiners.
-Per MPEP § 1002.02(c), various examiner actions are petitionable to the Technology Center Director, including prematureness of final rejection, refusal to enter amendments, and requirement for information.
-If you believe an examiner action is improper, consider filing a petition.
+When applicants file petitions regarding this examiner's actions, 61.7% are granted (fully or in part).
+This grant rate is in the 66% percentile among all examiners.
+Strategic Note: Petitions show above-average success regarding this examiner's actions.
+Petitionable matters include restriction requirements (MPEP § 1002.02(c)(2)) and various procedural issues.

 Examiner Cooperation and Flexibility